axiomzen/Look-Alike/coffee/bpq.coffee.md

 - getMaxPriority( ) - Returns the largest priority in queue.
 - getMinPriority( ) - Returns the smallest priority in queue.
 - getObjects( ) - Returns Array of all objects in queue -- length depends on size upon construction.
+- size( ) - Return the current size of the queue

 #### Code: